opsi-org/lazarus/helper/opsi-doc-generator/README.md

 # opsi doc generator
 opsi doc generator generates Asciidoc files for Python or Opsiscript sourcecodes.
 It converts Python docstrings or Opsiscript comments to Asciidoc.
-It also provide HTML view for the generated Asciidoc files.
+And also converts asciidoc to html and shows the created html file in the default viewer.

 # Getting started with opsi doc generator:

 ## Prerequisites
 Lazarus IDE, asciidoctor

 ## Getting Set Up
 1. Clone this repository. `git clone git@gitlab.uib.local:uib/lazarus.git`